The Moment Is Almost Here

 God chooses to dwell in me and my neighbor, in your masculine or your feminine body.
 It is, therefore, a day for deep reverence for our own bodies and for those of our neighbor.
 It is a day of self-gift.
 In short, let is repeat: you are God’s home.
 The Lord wants to dwell deeply within you and to burst forth from you, from your radiant smile, from your serving hands, from your arms that embrace, yes, from your body.
 Mary, please teach us the way.

-Fr.
-Steven Costello was ordained a priest with the Legionaries of Christ on December 12, 2011.
+Father Steven Costello was ordained a priest with the Legionaries of Christ on December 12, 2011.
 Prior to entering the seminary, he majored in Music Education at the University of Central Florida.
 His main instrument is trombone and he particularly enjoys Mahler’s Symphonies.
-He is currently in the revision process of his doctoral dissertation through the John Paul II Institute in Washington, DC.
+He completed his doctorate through the John Paul II Institute in Washington, DC.
 The topic is the human person in light of the heart of Christ.
-He has participated in both the TOB I: Head & Heart Immersion and TOB & Art: The Way of Beauty courses and served as chaplain for TOB I. In August 2017, he began his role as chaplain at Divine Mercy University in Arlington, VA.
+He has participated in both the TOB I: Head & Heart Immersion and TOB & Art: The Way of Beauty courses and served as chaplain for TOB I.